Here’s What Happens When You Perform Breathing Exercises

 To practice coordinated breathing:

-1. Inhale through your nose before you start activity.
+1. Inhale through your nose before starting an activity.

-2. Now, as you perform the movement or exercise, exhale through pursed lips.
+2. Exhale through pursed lips as you perform the movement or exercise.

 Huff Coughing

-1. Sitting up in a straight position, tilt your chin up slightly in order to help open your throat.
+1. Sit up straight with your chin slightly tilted to open the throat.

-3. On your third diaphragmatic breath, hold for three seconds.
+3. On the third breath, hold for three seconds.

 PEP Buddy: Better Breathing, Backed by Science

-PEP Buddy is a simple, portable, clinically proven medical device that reduces breathlessness so you can increase your activity level.
-PEP Buddy can also help to prevent significant declines in blood oxygen levels during activity.
+PEP Buddy is a simple, portable, clinically proven device that reduces breathlessness.
+It helps increase your activity levels by preventing declines in blood oxygen during exercise.

 Learn more about easing your shortness of breath with PEP Buddy today.

-This blog is for educational purposes only; talk to your provider to understand recommendations specific to you.
+This blog is for educational purposes only.
+Always consult with your healthcare provider to tailor recommendations specific to your needs.